Rules of Caribbean Stud Poker

 For the casual player, "Bet any pair or better" is the recommended strategy.
 The expected difference in total loss versus the optimum strategy over a couple of hundred hands is about half of one ante.
 "Bet Ace-King or better" provides more betting action at the cost of another half an ante per couple of hundred hands.

-Links to Poker Strategy (Alan Krigman is a weekly syndicated newspaper gaming columnist and Editor & Publisher of Winning Ways, a monthly newsletter for casino aficionados.)
+Links to Poker Strategy (Alan Krigman is a former weekly syndicated newspaper gaming columnist.)